 4. International Competitors: Countries like the Netherlands, Spain, and Israel have highly advanced greenhouse industries and export a significant proportion of their produce.
-Indian polyhouse farmers may struggle to compete with these well-established players in international markets, though domestic demand remains strong.
+Indian polyhouse farmers may struggle to compete with these well-established players in international domestic markets, though demand remains strong.